- Anyone affected by YMCA Finland’s work or projects has a right to complain.

 - Donors and other YMCA Finland stakeholders.

 In case you have encountered any form of corruption, exploitation, abuse, harassment or any other kind of unacceptable behavior, in the form below you can report any incidents, or suspicion of such incidents.
 The form and the containing information are always treated confidentially, and YMCA Finland seeks to ensure a safe space for all people in its projects and activities.
 You can fill the form anonymously, but we encourage you to provide your contact information.
-This allows us to follow up on your complaint more easily.
+This allows us to follow up on your complaint more efficiently.

 Who can complain?